 Finding: Complies with condition.
 The workmanship and materials for any work performed under permits issued by Oregon City Public Works shall be in accordance with the edition of the "Oregon Standard Specifications for Construction" as prepared by the Oregon Department of Transportation (ODOT) and the Oregon Chapter of American Public Works Association (APWA) and as modified and adopted by the city.
-(Also written in the findings of section 16.12.010) Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+(Also written in the findings of section 16.12.010) It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.